List of Coronation Street characters introduced in 2011: Joseph Brown

 Foote was both shocked and excited when she heard her character would be giving birth near to Christmas time.
-Of filming the labour scenes, Foote told Daniel Kilkelly of Digital Spy "I was really nervous leading up to doing the scenes, and there was quite a long wait to do them.
+Of filming the labor scenes, Foote told Daniel Kilkelly of Digital Spy "I was really nervous leading up to doing the scenes, and there was quite a long wait to do them.
 We filmed the storyline out of sequence, so I filmed quite a lot of scenes which take place after the baby arrives before I'd actually filmed the birth.
 But then the shoot for these scenes finally came up."
 The actress said it was strange, but she had support from Debbie Rush (who plays Anna Windass) and a midwife.
-Katy goes into labour while she is playing Mary in a nativity play and Foote said she is quite shocked when she realises the baby is coming.
+Katy goes into labor while she is playing Mary in a nativity play and Foote said she is quite shocked when she realises the baby is coming.
 Katy is also scared because she is not giving birth in a hospital, which would be more comfortable for her.
 While Katy is giving birth, Chesney is trying to get to the community centre in time.
 In his absence, Anna helps support Katy.
 When asked if she was pleased with the baby's name, Joseph Peter, Foote said "I'm surprised it's not Jesus!
 They've obviously gone for the next best thing instead by choosing Joseph.
 It's a nice name, and then they've chosen Peter as a way of remembering Schmeichel the dog, so that's really nice too."
 Foote added she had found working with the baby who plays Joseph really good and she had had practice with a baby before when her character looked after Chesney's young niece.
 Of his casting, Flanagan said he loves working on Coronation Street and acting with his sisters, with whom he learns the scripts with.
 Flanagan had an audition and a screen test before being offered the part.
 He stated that the cast and crew "are really fun to work with especially Sam who plays my Dad."